rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    YANG defines the following rules for prefix usage:

-   o  Prefixes are never used for built-in data types and YANG keywords.
+   * Prefixes are never used for built-in data types and YANG keywords.

-   o  A prefix MUST be used for any external statement (i.e., a
-      statement defined with the YANG "extension" statement).
+   * A prefix MUST be used for any external statement (i.e., a statement defined with the YANG "extension" statement).

-   o  The proper module prefix MUST be used for all identifiers imported
-      from other modules.
+   * The proper module prefix MUST be used for all identifiers imported from other modules.

-   o  The proper module prefix MUST be used for all identifiers included
-      from a submodule.
+   * The proper module prefix MUST be used for all identifiers included from a submodule.

    The following guidelines apply to prefix usage of the current (local)
    module:

-   o  The local module prefix SHOULD be used instead of no prefix in all
+   * The local module prefix SHOULD be used instead of no prefix in all path expressions.
-      path expressions.

-   o  The local module prefix MUST be used instead of no prefix in all
-      "default" statements for an "identityref" or "instance-identifier" data type.
+   * The local module prefix MUST be used instead of no prefix in all "default" statements for an "identityref" or "instance-identifier" data type.

-   o  The local module prefix MAY be used for references to typedefs,
-      groupings, extensions, features, and identities defined in the module.
+   * The local module prefix MAY be used for references to typedefs, groupings, extensions, features, and identities defined in the module.

    Prefix values SHOULD be short but are also likely to be unique.
    Prefix values SHOULD NOT conflict with known modules that have been